yuguang/fhir-ingest-curamatic/README.md

 which shows up as NULL in the database.
 There is a test case `test_map_values_with_null_patient_reference` that validates this behavior.
 Once the field is filled in at a later date, the `upsert_patient` and `upsert_claim` methods update the current tables, and the consumer zone transformer would load the data into the warehouse.
+- if the file contains more than the percentage of allowed validation errors, it is recommended to check with the hospital where the file is being produced to resolve the data quality issue.
+This check is performed with `FHIRResourceProcessor.total_warnings_below_threshold`

+### Structured zone tables
+The table structures are defined in init.sql.
+The `patients` and `claims` tables keep track of the current claims and patients.
+The `patients_history` and `claims_history` tables keep track of the history of updates to claims and patients.

 ### Out of scope
 This design does not aim to implement the full ETL pipeline, which requires Airflow and EMR to run.
 However, to scale up to data set sizes that are 10,000 times larger, the `validate`, `map_values`, and `normalize` methods can each be implemented in Spark, and the upsert methods can be modified to write files in parallel to S3.
+The current upsert methods also do not support routing to different databases determined by the `origin` field, which is designed to support multi-tenancy.

 #### Soda validations
 API keys are required to run validations (https://docs.soda.io/soda-library/install.html#configure-soda).
 Once they are configured,